 CONGRATULATIONS!

 Now, you have the skeleton.
-For more tips to write and finish your song:
+For more tips to write a song:

 6. Now it is important that you start imagining a melody for the verse.
 You can try to record the chords to loop them and try to imagine the kind of melody you want.